Jayman3k/py_PHIsim3_projects/README.md

 Unfortunately, this tool is not packaged as a python package, so you'll have to download it directly from github.
 You can go to the op of the page to `Code > Download zip`, but if you're somewhat familiar with git I recommend cloning the repository.
 Then you can use it in two ways:

    - Simply copy the tools folder to wherever you want to run the simulations and place your own Python files next to it, similar to the example file provided.
    - A better way to avoid copying the files multiple times is to use a junction  to the tools folder from your working folder.
-This is a kind of linked folder, (install `junction` from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/junction)), so just create a work-folder, put your own Python files there, and create a junction with:
+A junction is a kind of linked folder, (install `junction` from [here](https://learn.microsoft.com/en-us/sysinternals/downloads/junction)).
+Create (or go to) a work-folder, put your own Python files there, and create a junction with:

          junction tools path\to\py_PHIsim3_projects\tools